Highland Food Pantry

 Restocking Opportunities for Individuals

-Grace & Freedom Community Garden
+Grace Community Garden

-Free Meals Program
+Free Meals Program (Winter, Spring, and Summer Break)

 The Christmas Store (September-December)